Introduction to Case Statement in PL/SQL

 ELSE 'Medium' END

-Let’s assume there is a review table that has employee year-end feedback details and you have to show the employee name and the ratings.
-But instead of numbers you want to show Low of the rating is 1, High of the rating is 3 otherwise medium.
+Let’s assume a review table has employee year-end feedback details, and you have to show the employee name and ratings.
+But instead of numbers, you want to show Low of the rating is 1, High of the rating is 3, otherwise medium.

 The query written above will produce the below results